-We’ve put together our top tips on how to get cheap accommodation in Macau and also selected the best cheap Macau hotels for $75 or less.
+Here are some top tips on how to get cheap accommodation in Macau and also selections of the best, cheap Macau hotels.
 The Casa Real is a particular bargain for a gem of the city’s Portuguese heritage and warm service.
-Cheaper still are Macau’s hostels – although these represent a series decline in living standards and quality.
-Budget accommodation in Hong Kong is cheaper still and offers a broader range of options – only an hour away by almost constant ferry it’s a viable back up option.
+Cheaper still are Macau’s hostels – although these represent a serious decline in living standards and quality.
+Budget accommodation in Hong Kong is cheaper still and offers a broader range of options – only an hour away by almost constant ferry it’s a viable backup option.

 Almost everything.
 All of Macau’s best sights are completely free.
-Macau has done an incredible job in preserving its Portuguese heritage – an effort recognised by a listing as a UNESCO World Heritage site.
-Some of the highlights include the ruins of St Pauls and the Largo de Senado – but you can find the full list in our tour of Portuguese Macau.
+Macau has done an incredible job in preserving its Portuguese heritage – an effort recognized by a listing as a UNESCO World Heritage site.
+Some of the highlights include the ruins of St Pauls and the Largo de Senado – but you can find the full list in the tour of Portuguese Macau.